 Check PowerShell Version remotely using PSVersionTable

-You can use $PSVersionTable automatic variable to check PowerShell version on remote computer, use below command to get PSVersion
+Use the $PSVersionTable automatic variable to check PowerShell version on a remote computer, use the below command to get PSVersion

 Invoke-Command -ComputerName incorp-eu-101 -ScriptBlock {$PSVersionTable.PSVersion}

-You can use Get-Host cmdlet in PowerShell gets host program that is hosting Windows PowerShell.
-Using Get-Host cmdlet you can check PowerShell version on local computer and remote computer.
+Use the Get-Host cmdlet in PowerShell to get the host program that is hosting Windows PowerShell and find the PowerShell version on a local computer and remote computer.

 Get-Host

-Above Get-Host in PowerShell console, gets PowerShell version and other information as below
+The Get-Host command gets the PowerShell version and other information below

-If you try to use Get-Host cmdlet to get remote computer PowerShell version, it may not get correct version details, hence avoid using it and use $PSVersionTable variable to get PowerShell version.
+If you try to use the Get-Host cmdlet to get the remote computer PowerShell version, it may not get the correct version details, hence avoid using it and use the $PSVersionTable variable to get the PowerShell version.

-Cool Tip: How to get list of PowerShell modules!
+Cool Tip: How to get a list of PowerShell modules!

 Get PowerShell Version using $Host